ethereum/hive/simulators/ethereum/engine/README.md

         stops
      clientB':
         starts in PoW
-        syncs to clientA and transitions to PoS executes all test cases
+        syncs to clientB and transitions to PoS executes all test cases
         stops
      stops